joelparkerhenderson/issues/README.md

 ### Score by severity

-Score by a severity rating:
+Score by a severity scale:

   * Example: "Severity 1" means minimum impact, "Severity 5" means maximum impact.

-  * An analogy is severe weather warnings, where hurricanes have a severity score ranging from 1 (meaning minimum impact) to 5 (meaning maximum impact).
-Another analogy is the earthquake Richter scale ranging from magnitude 1 (meaning trivial impact) to 9 (meaning extreme impact).
+  * An analogy is a severe weather warning scale, which ranges from 1 (minimum impact) to 5 (maximum impact).
+Another analogy is an earthquake Richter scale, which ranges from magnitude 1 (trivial damage) to 9 (extreme damage).
+Another analogy is a hospital pain numerical rating scale, which ranges from 0 (hurts the least) to 10 (hurts the most).

-  * Pros: easy for everyone to understand, especially visually using stars.
+  * Pros: easy for everyone to understand, and can use many real world analogies.

 ### Score by category

-Score by category mnemonic MoSCoW which stands for "must have", "should have", "could have", "would have".
+Score by a category name:

-  * Example: Each "must have" issue is critical to the current delivery in order for it to be a success, and if even one "must have" issue is not complete, then the delivery is a failure.
+  * Example: The category mnemonic "MoSCoW" which stands for "must have", "should have", "could have", "would have".
+Each "must have" issue is critical to the current delivery in order for it to be a success, and if even one "must have" issue is not complete, then the delivery is a failure.

   * An analogy is a conversation about something you want.